uo-green-lab/population-ecology-2016/README.md

 ####Exams
 There will be two exams (Week 3 and Week 7) to be completed in class.

-####Team Teaching
+####Wiki-a-thon & team teaching
-All students will be required to team-teach one topic.
-Team teaching includes choosing relevant class reading or media on the topic & leading a class discussion.
-Approximately five weeks prior to the day your team is scheduled to lead a topic you will submit a proposal for: 1) the topic, 2) reading and/or media, and 3) a discussion outline.
-Details on team teaching will be posted in this repository.
+All students will be required to participate in a wiki-a-thon and to team-teach one topic.
+The wiki-a-thon will include creating new wiki entries, sprucing up old ones, with a focus on population ecology.
+Team teaching will center on wiki-topics.
+It will include choosing relevant class reading or media on the topic & leading a class discussion.
+Approximately five weeks prior to the day your team is scheduled to lead a topic you will submit a proposal for: 1) the topic, 2) reading and/or media, and 3) a strategic planning outline.
+Details on the wiki-a-thon and team teaching will be posted on the github site.

 ####Grade Determination
-Your final grade will be based on *1/4* homework (problem sets), *1/4* team teaching (proposal & class delivery), *1/4* Week 3 exam, *1/4* Week 7 exam.
+Your final grade will be based on *1/4* homework (problem sets), *1/4* wiki-a-thon and team teaching (proposal & execution), *1/4* Week 3 exam, *1/4* Week 7 exam.

 ####Cell Phones
 All portable electronic devices (e.g. cell phones) must be turned off and put away during class.